 First cousins share on average 850 cM, but in practice 1st cousins report levels of DNA sharing in the range of 619-1159 cM (Shared cM Project), and AncestryDNA predicts statistically that they expect the amount of shared DNA to fall anywhere between 650-1300 cM.
 The recent pedigree collapse event in the pedigree of Ethan and Eva increases their average shared DNA as 1st cousins from 850 cM to 903 cM, but this elevated figure still falls well within the expected range for DNA sharing among 1st cousins.
 This isolated incident of pedigree collapse is not enough to inflate their amount of shared DNA to make them appear to belong to a different relationship category (half sibling or otherwise).
 They still fall solidly within the range expected DNA sharing for that of 1st cousins.

-If you want to read even more about the amount of expected shared DNA between cousins with different relationships, try this post by fellow genetic genealogist Leah Larkin: https://thednageek.com/the-limits-of-predicting-relationships-using-dna/.
+If you want to read even more about the amount of expected shared DNA between cousins with different relationships, read this article by fellow genetic genealogist Leah Larkin.